-RNA samples must be trated with DNase before starting the rRNA removal protocol.
+RNA samples must be treated with DNase before starting the rRNA removal protocol.
 Otherwise, the probes can bind to the DNA and reduce rRNA removal.

 You can use as low as 100 ng in the standard Ribo-Zero Kits.
-Just follow the instructions for 1-2.5 µg input listed in the User's Guide.
+Just follow the instructions for 1-2.5 µg input listed in the reference guide.

 You can purchase a kit for each of the organisms and then mix the rRNA removal solution in an equal ratio.
 Then proceed with the protocol as stated in the user guide.
 You may want to decrease your input amount to 2.5 ug to ensure the rRNA is removed fully.